-- 18. Bar was a London based specialist insurance broker.
-Its principal business was as a Coverholder authorised under the Act to undertake general insurance mediation activities.
-With the authority, or purported authority, of insurers Balva and Berliner, and through the BAAs it held with their MGA, Aderia, Bar entered into contracts of insurance, predominantly PII for solicitors in England and Wales.
-Bar went into administration on 22 October 2014 and liquidation on 29 January 2015. - 19.
-Bar arranged PII cover for approximately 1,300 Solicitor Customers for the 2012/13 underwriting year with Balva through the First BAA. - 20.
-Aderia had made Bar aware on 14 March 2013 that Balva was required by the FCMC to cease temporarily writing various lines of business, including solicitors' PII business.
+- 16. Bar was a London based specialist insurance broker.
+Its principle business was as a Coverholder, authorised under the Act to undertake general insurance mediation activities.
+With the authority, or purported authority, of insurers (Balva and Berliner), and through the BAAs it held with their MGA (Aderia), Bar entered into contracts of insurance, predominantly PII for solicitors in England and Wales.
+Bar went into administration on 22 October 2014 and liquidation on 29 January 2015. - 17.
+Mr Redgrave was a director, the controller and 90% shareholder at Bar during the Relevant Period.
+He was the main decision maker and held ultimate responsibility for Bar's actions.
+Mr Redgrave ceased to be a director of Bar and an approved person on 23 October 2014. - 18.
+Bar arranged PII cover for approximately 1,300 solicitors for the 2012/13 underwriting year with Balva through the First BAA. - 19.
+Aderia had made Bar and Mr Redgrave aware on 14 March 2013 that Balva was required by the FCMC to temporarily cease writing various lines of business, including Solicitors' PII business.
 During the following three months, Balva's licence to write new business in the UK was formally suspended and then withdrawn by the FCMC.
-As a consequence, from March 2013 onwards, Bar discussed and then made plans with Aderia to replace Balva's cover.
-Mr Reches, acting through Aderia, introduced Berliner to Bar in March 2013 as a possible replacement for Balva, and discussions about this arrangement took place between Bar, Mr Reches and Aderia.
-This culminated in Bar and its AR, Apro, entering into the Second BAA with Aderia for Berliner on 17 May 2013. - 21.
-The terms of the Second BAA provided that Bar had authority to write solicitors' PII business on behalf of Berliner up to an annual premium income limit of £50 million. - 22.
-Both before and after it entered into the Second BAA, Bar had grounds for concern as to whether the Berliner MGA Agreement had been concluded, signed and was in effect, as well as what premium income limits were in place for business written on behalf of Berliner.
-Bar asked questions of Aderia in respect of those grounds for concern, but did not receive satisfactory answers to its questions before entering into the Second BAA, not seeing the substantive provisions of the signed Berliner MGA Agreement until 15 July 2013.
+As a consequence, from March 2013 onwards, Bar and Mr Redgrave discussed and had then made plans with Aderia to replace Balva's cover.
+Mr Reches, acting through Aderia, introduced Berliner to Bar in March 2013 as a possible replacement for Balva, and discussions about this arrangement took place between Bar, including Mr Redgrave, Mr Reches and Aderia.
+This culminated in Bar and its AR, Apro, entering into the Second BAA with Aderia on behalf of Berliner on 17 May 2013.
+The Second BAA was signed by Mr Redgrave on behalf of Bar and Apro. - 20.
+The terms of the Second BAA provided that Bar had authority to write Solicitors' PII business on behalf of Berliner up to an annual premium income limit of \pounds 50 million. - 21.
+Both before and after it entered into the Second BAA, Bar and Mr Redgrave had grounds for concern as to whether the Berliner MGA Agreement had been concluded, signed and was in effect, as well as what premium income limits were in place for business written on behalf of Berliner.
+Bar and Mr Redgrave asked questions of Aderia in respect of those grounds for concern, but did not receive satisfactory answers to those questions before entering into the Second BAA, and did not see the substantive provisions of the signed Berliner MGA Agreement until after 15 July 2013.